 - Every lab member should create their own cloud-based project drive and provide (password protected) access to all study participants.
 Ideally, the lab member would then establish a standardized data folder hierarchy such that each project participant can readily deposit and access all data, code, project protocols, figures etc.

-- Copies of all data should ultimately be stored on two-three mediums to avoid data loss, degradation, and damage: (1) the cloud-based storage program, (2) a personal computer or external drive, and (3) filing cabinets (for field or laboratory notebooks).
-Danny has filing cabinets in his office and can store paper copies for all lab members.
+- Copies of all data should ultimately be stored in 2-3 places to avoid data loss, degradation, and damage: (1) a cloud-based storage program, (2) a personal computer or external drive, and (3) filing cabinets (for field or laboratory notebooks).
+Danny has filing cabinets in his office and can store paper copies for all lab members, as needed.

 - We also encourage lab members to explore using Git as a version control method.

 - We believe in data sharing and open access data ideologies.
-Upon publication, data and relevant code will be published online for open access (e.g., in Dryad).
+Upon publication, data and relevant code will be published online for open access (g., in Dryad).

 - Special attention will be given to mask identifying characteristics and locations for sensitive data collected from private lands.